princefishthrower/chrisfrew.in/src/UNFINISHED_DRAFT_POSTS/using-a-fluent-interface-to-ease-the-pain-of-soap-calls/index.md

 It's still probably not totally clear why we chose to opt for a fluent implementation.

 SAP By Design uses a SOAP interface to interact with the data programmatically.
 To generated PHP classes from the WSDL interfaces, we used this excellent tool called [wsdl2phpgenerator](https://github.com/wsdl2phpgenerator/wsdl2phpgenerator), which generates php classes for a given WSDL file.
 The good thing with SOAP is (I'll grudgingly admit it, as much as I like to think it is a kind of stone-age technology) that it is an immutable fixed-version API.
 Indeed, things can be updated for SAP By Design's API, but the WSDL interface that YOU are using is a fixed interface.
-That means for that interface (if SAP is maintaining good SOAP standards :wink:), you can call any method on SAP's side and be sure to get a response in the given response format - even if the WSDL is a few years old.
+That means for that interface (if SAP is maintaining good SOAP standards 😉), you can call any method on SAP's side and be sure to get a response in the given response format - even if the WSDL is a few years old.

 With all of that said, while SOAP is a 'rock-solid' API, _because_ it is 'rock-solid', the generated classes for a given WSDL file interface are extremely type specific, leave you to construct really annoying method chaining to finally drill down to the things you need, which for us 99% of the time  _very_ simple actions, such as setting a user's shoe size, address, and things like that.
 Just to show you how comical this is I managed to find a kind of worst-case scenario example of this necessary method chaining, in address retrieval: